 One major support tool employers can provide is an Employee Assistance Programme (EAP).
 An EAP is an employee benefit that assists employees with personal or work-related problems that may impact their job performance, health, mental and emotional wellbeing.
 EAPs can really help employees through these incredibly challenging and uncertain times.

 They provide access to virtual counselling sessions, as well as referral services and health and wellbeing programmes for the employee and for their extended family.
 This can include sessions on specific ways to deal with stress and anxiety such as Cognitive Behavioural Therapy (CBT), and other longer-term tools to equip employees to manage their mental health.

-What are the benefits of an EAP?
+What are the benefits of employee assistance programmes?

 It’s not just about supporting your teams through mental health struggles during the pandemic.
 It goes without saying that employee health and wellbeing is a key consideration for most of employers.
 Those who make their staff feel happy and secure are naturally going to inspire and benefit from a more productive and engaged workforce.

 Managing or overcoming health and wellbeing concerns of your employees reinforces both trust and respect, which are vital for any successful business.
 It can also give support in other times of need.
 For example, Canada Life Group Insurance found in March 2019 respondents struggled with their mental health at an even greater rate during the winter months.